Black: Etymology

 The word black comes from Old English blæc ("black, dark", also, "ink"), from Proto-Germanic *blakkaz ("burned"), from Proto-Indo-European *bhleg- ("to burn, gleam, shine, flash"), from base *bhel- ("to shine"), related to Old Saxon blak ("ink"), Old High German blach ("black"), Old Norse blakkr ("dark"), Dutch blaken ("to burn"), and Swedish bläck ("ink").
 More distant cognates include Latin flagrare ("to blaze, glow, burn"), and Ancient Greek phlegein ("to burn, scorch").
 The Ancient Greeks sometimes used the same word to name different colors, if they had the same intensity.
 Kuanos could mean both dark blue and black.
 The Ancient Romans had two words for black: ater was a flat, dull black, while niger was a brilliant, saturated black.
 Ater has vanished from the vocabulary, but niger was the source of the country name Nigeria, the English word Negro, and the word for "black" in most modern Romance languages (French: noir; Spanish and Portuguese: negro; Italian: nero; Romanian: negru).

 Old High German also had two words for black: swartz for dull black and blach for a luminous black.
-These are parallelled in Middle English by the terms swart for dull black and blaek for luminous black.
+These are paralleled in Middle English by the terms swart for dull black and blaek for luminous black.
 Swart still survives as the word swarthy, while blaek became the modern English black.
 The former is cognate with the words used for black in most modern Germanic languages aside from English (German: schwarz, Dutch: zwart, Swedish: svart, Danish: sort, Icelandic: svartr).
 In heraldry, the word used for the black color is sable, named for the black fur of the sable, an animal.